zearp/OptiHack/README.md

 > Note: It is always a good idea to verify these offsets yourself by extracting the BIOS, check how to do it with [this](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) guide.
 The default values can be found in files in the [text](https://github.com/zearp/OptiHack/tree/master/text) folder.
 The old and new values will also be printed when you change them.
 These patches have no influence on other operating systems.
 If anything it will make them better.

 ## Disable CFG Lock
-To disable CFG Lock you can either use a [quirk](https://desktop.dortania.ml/extras/msr-lock.html) in OpenCore or disable it properly.
+To disable CFG Lock you can either use a [quirk](https://dortania.github.io/OpenCore-Desktop-Guide/extras/msr-lock.html) in OpenCore or disable it properly.
 We will disable it.
-Executing ```setup_var 0xDA2 0x0``` will disable CFG Lock.
+Entering ```setup_var 0xDA2 0x0``` will disable CFG Lock.
 To revert simply execute the command again but replace 0x0 with 0x1.
 This also applies to the other changes we need to make here.
+In the files with values I link to you can also find the default setting of each in case you want to revert to stock.

 ## Set DVMT pre-alloc to 64MB
 Next up we need to set the DVMT pre-alloc to 64MB, which macOS likes.
-Execute ```setup_var 0x263 0x2``` to change it.
+Enter ```setup_var 0x263 0x2``` to change it.
 By default it's set to 0x1 which is 32MB.
 If you're planning to run dual (4k) screens you can set the pre-alloc higher than 64MB.
 Changing it to 0x3 (96MB) or 0x4 (128MB) could help.
 I've tested these larger pre-alloc sizes in a non-4k dual screen setup and while they work I did not notice any differences.
 There are [more sizes](https://github.com/zearp/optihack/blob/master/text/CFGLock_DVMT.md) to set here but 64MB should be fine for pretty much everyone.

 > Please note: Changing the pre-alloc size is not really needed but highly recommended, if you don't want to do this you ***must*** apply the DMVT pre-alloc 32MB patch found in Hackintool to the config or else you will get a panic on boot.

 ## Enable EHCI hand-off
 For usb to function as good as possible we need to enable handing off EHCx ports to the XHCI controller.
-We accomplish that by executing the following commands; ```setup_var 0x2 0x1``` and ```setup_var 0x144 0x1``` the first enables EHCI hand-off itself and the second one sets XHCI in normal enabled mode.
+We accomplish that by entering the following commands; ```setup_var 0x2 0x1``` and ```setup_var 0x144 0x1``` the first enables EHCI hand-off itself and the second one sets XHCI in normal enabled mode.
 It's needed because the default value called *Smart Auto* isn't so smart after all.
 So we simply enable it.

-Lastly we enable routing of the EHCx ports to XHCI ones.
-Execute ```setup_var 0x15A 0x2```.
+Lastly we enable routing of the EHCx ports to XHCI ones and disable EHCx all together.
+Only legacy OS would need it and it also removes the need for the [EHCx_OFF patch](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl).
+Enter ```setup_var 0x15A 0x2``` to enable the routing then enter ```setup_var 0x146 0x0``` and ```setup_var 0x147 0x0``` to disable the EHCx ports.
 You can find these values [here](https://github.com/zearp/OptiHack/blob/master/text/XHCI_EHCI.md).

 We're done.
-Exit the shell by executing the ```reboot``` command.
+Exit the shell by running the ```reboot``` command.

 <sub>Credit for DVMT/CFG Lock BIOS research goes to @JimLee1996 and his nice [write up](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) on this subject.
 Thanks to his work I was able to figure out how to enable EHCI hand-off.
 More might still come, there's a lot of interesting things that Dell is not exposing in the BIOS.
 Another big thanks goes to @datasone for providing [the modified Grub shell](https://github.com/datasone/grub-mod-setup_var/).</sub>

 > Note: Resetting NVRAM or loading BIOS defaults does ***not*** clear these changes.
-The motherboard reset jumper may clear them, I have yet to test that.
 Make *sure* to double check you're entering the right values and nothing can go wrong.
+Reflashing the BIOS with a chip programmer seems to be the only way to clear *all* settings.

 ## Installing macOS
 You're now ready to install macOS.
 Boot from the installer again and select the *Install macOS* entry.
 Once you made it into the installer format the disks how you like them (use APFS for the macOS partition) and proceed installing.
 OpenCore should automagically select the right boot partition when reboots happen but pay attention when it does and make sure you keep booting from the internal disk until you end up on a working desktop.
 The name of the option will change from "Install macOS" to whatever name you gave the macOS partition.
 Any external boot options are clearly labeled in OpenCore.

+1. Boot from installer, select ```Install macOS Catalina (external)``` and once in the installer use the ```Disk Utility``` to format the internal disk.
+Make sure it's formatted as APFS with a GUID partition scheme.
+Go back to install menu and start the install process.
+Select the internal disk as destination and wait till it is done.
+It is copying the full install image to the internal disk and then verify it.
+The time it takes depends on the read speed of your installer and the write speed of the destination.
+After this the installer will reboot.
+2. Back in the OpenCore menu, boot from ```Install macOS Catalina (external)``` again and after a while the screen will change and show a progress bar.
+Now the actual install is happening.
+Sit back and relax.
+Once done the machine will reboot again.
+3. Back again in the OpenCore menu your internal disk should now be selected automatically.
+It will be named whatever you named your internal disk.
+Press enter to boot into your macOS and move on to the next section.

+> Note: If it gets stuck saying ```Less than a minute remaining...``` don't worry, on real Macs this also happens and can take quite some time.
+Apple has always had issues calculating the remaining time for reason, the same happens when installing updates.

-If you run into any boot issues, check the [troubleshooting sections](https://desktop.dortania.ml/troubleshooting/troubleshooting.html) of the OpenCore vanilla guide.
+If you run into any boot issues, check the [troubleshooting sections](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/troubleshooting.html) of the OpenCore vanilla guide.
 Big chance your problem is listed including a solution.

 (It is also a good idea to [sanity check](https://opencore.slowgeek.com) your config file if you made a lot of changes to the config file.
 Select Haswell from the dropdown and OpenCore version 0.5.7.
 The santity checker will complain about certain things but those are needed for [FileVault2](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/security.html#filevault).
 Check the page to know which santiy check warnings you can ignore and which ones need attention.
 You can also ignore the warning about the *iMac14,3* not being right.
 Plus there is a bug in the santity checker where it complains about *ShrinkMemoryMap* not being there.
 It was replaced by *ProtectMemoryRegions* in 0.5.7.)

 ## Post install
-Once macOS is installed, we'll install [EFI Agent](https://github.com/headkaze/EFI-Agent/releases) again and mount the EFI partition of the internal disk and the EFI on your installer.
+Once macOS is installed and made it trought the post-install setup screens we'll install [EFI Agent](https://github.com/headkaze/EFI-Agent/releases) again and mount the EFI partition of the internal disk and the EFI on your installer.
 Copy the EFI folder from the installer to the internal disk.

 Yes, we're nearly done now.